penguintech01/penguintech01.github.io/_posts/2017-05-21-length-extention-attack.md

 Nothing.
 And this is what length extension attacks are about.

-Let's assume we have the authentic signature of the following message *message* when the secret *secret* is applied:
+Let's assume we have the authentic signature of the message *"message"* when the secret *"secret"* is applied:

 <pre><code data-trim class="bash">
 SHA256('secret' | 'message') -> '33dd93031495b1e73b345ef5b7f494146d6c361908b4f2ad9cf7bbd35cffaa26'
 </code></pre>

 Our goal is to construct a new signature on a message that is appended on the 'message' string, without knowing the secret that was used to sign the message.
-For that we'll need to construct a version of SHA256 that allows to inject the initialization Vector and the length of the input message:
+For that we'll need to construct a version of SHA-256 that allows to inject the Initialization Vector and the length of the input message:

 <pre><code data-trim class="ruby">
 class SHA256